-Despite having to endure the hardships of her husband’s now divided attention as a result of his taking on another spouse, Maurine confided her challenges in a long time friend who introduced her to some service providers at LVCT Health and thereafter got enrolled in their DREAMS program.
+Despite having to endure the hardships of her husband’s now divided attention as a result of his taking on another spouse, Christine confided her challenges to a long-time friend who introduced her to some service providers at LVCT Health and thereafter got enrolled in their DREAMS program.
 It was there that Christine received a number of biomedical interventions.
 Her husband had severally infected her with sexually transmitted infections and therefore she was also initiated on PrEP to reduce her chances of acquiring HIV.
 Efforts to convince him to accompany her for HIV testing proved futile.

 As fate would have it, Christine’s husband fell ill and after being tested he turned HIV positive, while she tested negative.
-It also came to our attention that her co-wife was HIV positive and had been secretly taking medication (she suspects that their husband had infected her earlier on, even before they got married).
+It also came to our attention that her co-wife was HIV positive and had been secretly taking medication.

 Christine was elated to learn that she was HIV negative and will forever be grateful to the DREAMS team for Initiating her on PrEP, a drug she continues to take faithfully and which has so far protected her from contracting the virus.

 “After graduating from DREAMS this year.
 I wanted to confirm that I could still access PrEp and I am happy that I can go to the nearest health centre and get the drug at no cost.
 I believe PrEP saved me from getting HIV.
 I am now determined to raise my 3 children to realize their full potential.”
 She joyfully adds.